 “If you want to transform your partnership, run, don’t walk, to John.
 As a couples therapist, John is the best of the best.
 He can help any couple significantly deepen their bond, connection and fun together.
 John is awesome!” – Carrie Contey, PhD, National Parenting Expert

-In addition to the relationship benefits that can result from couples therapy, recent research recommends couples work as an effective way to work on individual issues, as our issues often arise from and are magnified in close relationships.
-Our culture at times promotes the notion of working on our issues individually, but even individual issues can sometimes be more effectively addressed when worked on together by a strong partnership.
+In addition to the relationship benefits that can result from couples therapy, recent research recommends couples therapy as an effective way to also work on individual issues, as our issues can arise from or are magnified in close relationships, or it can be helpful for our partners to know what we’re working on.
+Our culture at times promotes the notion of working on our issues individually, but even individual issues can sometimes be more effectively addressed when worked on together in partnership.
 That is because the brain is wired for relationship, and we learn things more easily when such growth is supported day in and day out by those we share our lives with.
 Issues such as depression, anxiety and self-esteem often benefit from a couples therapy setting that gets both partners aligned around a common process and healing goal.
 Couples work also has the added benefit of improving fun and reducing stress in the home environment, which pays huge dividends to all family members.

 “The Relationship Whisperer.
 My husband and I call John the Relationship Whisperer because he is so good at what he does.
 I have been in therapy since I was 18 and he is the best couples therapist I’ve worked with.” – C.W., Austin